RESTOR: Knowledge Recovery in Machine Unlearning: Experiments

-\emph{KL Divergence.} This method uses Kullback–Leibler divergence and aims to obtain a model with maximum KL divergence between the predictions on $\forget$ of the corrupted model and the unlearned model (as it undergoes unlearning).
-The formal loss function for a sample $\mathbf{x} \sim \forget$ including $T$ tokens can be written as
+\emph{KL Divergence (KL):} This method uses Kullback–Leibler divergence and aims to obtain a model with maximum KL divergence between the predictions on $\forget$ of the corrupted model and the unlearned model (as it undergoes unlearning).
+For a sample $\mathbf{x} \sim \forget$ including $T$ tokens, the loss can be expressed as,

-\emph{Negative Preference Optimization.} This method casts the unlearning problem into the preference optimization framework by treating each (${x_{<i}}, {x_i}$) where ${x} \in \forget$ as only providing a negative response when ${x}_{<i}$ is prompted to the model.
-More formally, the loss function is \citep{npo2024negative}
+\emph{Negative Preference Optimization (NPO):} This method casts the unlearning problem into the preference optimization framework by treating each (${x_{<i}}, {x_i}$) where ${x} \in \forget$ as only providing a negative response when ${x}_{<i}$ is prompted to the model.
+More formally, the loss function is

 where $\beta > 0$ is the inverse temperature.